LucasDelfino92/morrowindsharp/optional.md

 ## Better Bodies

-**Better Bodies** and related mods, including those whose assets are based off Better Bodies, can be found here.
+**Better Bodies** and related mods, including those whose assets are made with Better Bodies in mind, can be found here.
 For many players, Better Bodies is a must due to the ridiculous appearance of the segmented vanilla bodies.
 For others, the vanilla bodies are superior to Better Bodies, artistically and technically.

 Better Bodies is not perfect.
 For that reason, neither are the vanilla bodies: there *is* clipping going on with the vanilla meshes, for instance.
 But the truth is that the vanilla bodies are artistically cohesive with each other, and also with the world surrounding them, in a way that Better Bodies simply does not.

-Still, no argument can disuade people from a simple fact of life: either you like Better Bodies better, or you like the vanilla bodies better.
+Still, no argument can disuade people from a simple fact of life: either you like Better Bodies better, or you like the vanilla bodies better, and no one will change your mind.
 Thus this section.
 I've taken the liberty to repackage and patch most of these mods since the packaging was terrible and made this section far longer than it needed be.
 Links to the original mods and the files included in these repackages can be found in the **Credits** section.

 - [**Better Bodies ZW**](https://www.mediafire.com/file/3qmhfiqmq5o4go0/Better_Bodies_ZW_v2.5.zip/file): replaces all humanoid races of Morrowind with non-segmented bodies.
 Lore-friendly underwear, optional nudity.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Underwear** and click **OK**.